-The published price you see at a car dealership is known as the MSRP.
-MSRP stands for Manufacturer Suggested Retail Price, also known as the ‘sticker price’.
-It’s effectively a suggestion from the car maker about the price range, designed to set the going price for a car at a certain level.
+The published price you see at a car dealership is known as “MSRP,” which stands for Manufacturer Suggested Retail Price, also known as the ‘sticker price.’
+It’s effectively a suggestion from the automaker about the price range, designed to set the going price for a car at a certain level.

 Of course, car dealers buy the car for less, which is how they make a profit.
 Car dealers buy cars from manufacturers for what is known as the dealer invoice price (or ‘dealer cost’).
 You can find dealer costs for cars using the tools on websites such as Consumer Reports, Edmunds, and Kelly Blue Book.

 However, the dealer’s actual cost is often less than this as the invoice price won’t take into account payments from the manufacturers to dealers.
 These commonly include sales incentives, cashback incentives, and holdbacks.
 The difference between the MSRP and what the dealer pays is the room you have to negotiate.